 I edited two samples with the help of Michelle’s feedback, and I self-published them on Hubpages.
 So, I ended up with two examples to show potential editors my writing style.

-Then, I set up a free online portfolio on Clippingsme to showcase my work.
+Then, I set up a free online portfolio on Clippingsme to showcase my work, and I researched websites that accept health article pitches.
 When I finally got the courage to send my first pitch, I sent it to an acquaintance.
 And, that served me well.
 Although she didn’t accept my pitch, she sent me a very kind rejection.

 Having an empathetic first rejection was helpful and made me feel that rejection wasn’t so bad after all.